+Some exams will continue to be in open-book format.
 In an open-book exam, you must submit your own work, without any help from others.
 When you take an exam, you will be required to sign the University’s honour code.
 This confirms that you have understood and abided by the University’s rules on plagiarism and collusion.

 If you will be taking in-person examinations, you can find full guidance online about how to prepare for these, what to take into your

 examination room, and what to expect on the day.

 It is your responsibility to ensure that your examination entry details are correct using Student Self Service.
 You should inform your college or department if there are any errors.